 But over a month in, it seems that the tone is changing.
 People are less anxious about actually getting COVID-19 and are more concerned with when everything will re-open.
 In fact, in today’s news, citizens in many states are protesting that the restrictive stay at home orders are unconstitutional and discontent seems to be growing among many Americans.
 I think this is a signal that we are nearing the end of the “lockdown”.

 Claude Champagne Co-founder of Champagne & Parisi Real Estate, hopes so, “We would love for things to normalize, but obviously safety is our number one concern”.
 “We’ve followed all the guidelines but continue to operate, real estate was designated an essential business after all”, says Caesar Parisi Co-Founder Champagne & Parisi Real Estate.
-“We have promoted our virtual tours and continue to work closely with our trusted title company partners, lenders...
+“We have promoted our virtual tours and continue to work closely with our trusted title company partners, lenders and attorneys to successfully...

 Coronavirus (COVID-19), Is it Time to Worry?

 I would be remiss not to briefly address the coronavirus (COVID-19) since it has been dominating the headlines of every media outlet nationally and internationally for the last month.
 You almost can’t help but get wrapped up in the panic after seeing the stock market tank, listening to reports about bare store shelves and learning that there is a run on Purell and Clorox products.
 The recent interest rate drop was a bright spot for the real estate industry but the COVID-19 cloud still lingers.